wpendl99/.github/profile/security/overview/overview.md

 ## Security terminology

 Web application security, sometimes called AppSec, is a subset of cybersecurity that specifically focuses on preventing security vulnerabilities within end-user applications.
-Web application security involves securing the frontend code running on the user's device and also the backend code running on the web server.
+Web application security involves securing the front end code running on the user's device and also the back end code running on the web server.

 Here is a list of common phrases used by the security community that you should be familiar with.